juanlarghi/juanlarghi/README.md

 ###

-<p align="left">My name is Juan and I'm a Data Analysts Accountant, from Argentina.</p>
+<p align="left">My name is Juan and I'm a Data Analyst Accountant, from Argentina.</p>

 ###